Ganagandharvan: Reception

 The Times of India rated the film 3.5 out of 5 and wrote, "The strength of Ganagandharvan though is the acting and script.
 While Pisharody has resorted to straightforward, old school storytelling, he has done it with panache, proving that a good script does not need any gimmick to entertain the audience."

 Manorama Online gave 3 out of 5 and wrote, "Director Ramesh Pisharody has successfully presented a small yet relevant subject without making the audience feel tedious or irksome.
 This movie is sure to cater to the interests of all kinds of audience.
 Sify rated the film 2 out of 5, described the film "average" and wrote "there is a fine idea here that is worth a story, but the way the script has been written and packaged makes this one a rather dull affair".

 The News Minute critic rated 1.5 out of 5 stars and said "Ganagandharvan tries too hard with badly written comedy.
 Except the occasional wisecrack or a reference to an old movie (the scene with Karaman Sudheer), the film is largely not amusing".

 Anna M. M. Vetticad of Firstpost rated 0.25 out of 5 and wrote "Pisharody's failure lies not only in his status-quoist, antagonistic ideology, but in his inability to tell a story well" and heavily criticized the anti-feministic writing.

-Manoj Kumar R of The Indian Express rated zero out of five stars and said the film "has a skeleton of a story to tell", "it is unclear why Mammootty would do such an in-your-face, one tone and biased film that neither understands men's right activism or the plight of men that fall into the trap of some evil women".
-SR Praveen of The Hindu wrote "The whole appearance, aesthetics and structure of the movie harks back to a time gone by in Malayalam cinema.
+Manoj Kumar R. of The Indian Express rated zero out of five stars and said the film "has a skeleton of a story to tell", "it is unclear why Mammootty would do such an in-your-face, one tone and biased film that neither understands men's right activism or the plight of men that fall into the trap of some evil women".

+S. R. Praveen of The Hindu wrote "The whole appearance, aesthetics and structure of the movie harks back to a time gone by in Malayalam cinema.
 In that sense, the movie is almost like the titular character Ganagandharvan, who has become irrelevant, but doesn't know ".